jiayu-ch15/SACL/README.md

    pip install -e .
 ```

+### 1.2 hyperparameters

 * config.py: contains all hyper-parameters

 * default: use GPU, chunk-version recurrent policy and shared policy

+* other important hyperparameters:
+  - use_centralized_V: Centralized training (MA) or Centralized training (I)
+  - use_single_network: share base or not
+  - use_recurrent_policy: rnn or mlp
+  - use_eval: turn on evaluation while training, if True, u need to set "n_eval_rollout_threads"

 ## 2. StarCraftII